 For Windows PCs: right-click on the link for the MP3 file you wish to download.
 A pop-up menu will appear with several selections, including one that allows you to download the file to your computer's hard disk.
 Depending on your computer and browser, the wording may be "Save Target As," "Save Link As" or "Download Link to Disk."
 Select the appropriate "Save" or "Download" choice.
 After you make that menu selection, a pop-up dialogue box should appear that allows you to save the file wherever you choose, unless you have configured your browser to always save to a download location you have pre-selected.

-For Macs: Right-click if you use a three button mouse; otherwise hold down the control key and click on the link (or just click on the link and hold the mouse button down until a menu appears).
-Select from the menu that appears and select the menu option that allows you to download the file.
+For Macs: Right-click if you use a two- or three-button mouse; otherwise hold down the control key and click on the link (or just click on the link and hold the mouse button down until a menu appears).
+From the pop-up menu that appears, select the menu option that allows you to download the file.
 Depending on which browser you use, the download selection may be labeled "Save Target As," "Save Link As" or "Download Link to Disk."
 Select the appropriate "Save" or "Download" choice.
 After you make that menu selection, a pop-up dialogue box should appear that allows you to specify where you want to save the file (unless your browser is configured to always save in a location you have chosen previously).

 Please contact us by email, or (203) 268-8446 for any questions about our download schedule or other information.